andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 would never.

-A quick detour: I have discovered that the Trace Adkins Wikipedia page is a stream of consciousness masterpiece.
+A quick detour: I have discovered that the Trace Adkins Wikipedia page is a stream of consciousness minefield, littered with the wreckage of broken body parts, broken marriages, and broken sequiturs.
 A few selections:

 "A walk-on offensive lineman on the Louisiana Tech Bulldogs football team, Adkins left the team after his freshman season due to a knee injury, without ever